 If your research involves human subjects and personal data, then you must take action to protect the interests of you participants and to comply to the General Data Protection Regulation (GDPR).

 If the outcome is that – even after mitigating measures – privacy risks are high, a Data Protection Impact Assessment (DPIA) should be made.
-A DPIA is like a privacy review but goes more in depth.
+A DPIA is like a privacy scan but goes more in depth.
 You will work together with the privacy manager to draw up the DPIA.

 In your project, ethics issues may occur.
 This is the case, for example, if your research involves human subjects and personal data, or if you take certain materials with you from another country to the Netherlands.
 Ethical aspects should be considered when writing your research proposal.
 On top of that, you can have your proposal reviewed by an ethics committee (only available for research with human subjects).
 On Utrecht University’s website you can find more information about ethics and ethics assessment.